- Provide insights on RGD programs and events and to encourage grassroots Member activity.

 Chair: Jesse Gibb RGD, London

-After a 12 year stint running a solo design shop, Jesse he has been an integral player in the development of brand identities for a range of clients at Carve.
+After a 12 year stint running a solo design shop, Jesse has been an integral player in the development of brand identities for a range of clients at Carve.
 Whether it’s a hotdog cart or a growing credit union, he relishes the challenge that comes with learning the specifics of a client’s business, assessing its needs, and that buzz that always comes with finding the right design solution.

 Heather Angell Provisional RGD, Chicago